 Subsequent years also saw the arrival of other Bahá’í pioneering families in Singapore.
 They came to settle, and simultaneously, to pursue their own career and business opportunities.
 Among them were Col. Eshragian, from Persia, and his family in 1958.
 They stayed for two years before leaving for Australia.
 Other pioneers who resided in Singapore in the late fifties and who stayed for at least a year included Mahesh Dayal and Manguhbhai Patel from India, Wesley Huxtable from Canada and John McHenry iii from the United States.
 In the sixties, these pioneers were joined by Mr and Mrs Rostum Rahnema from Persia and Mary Robinson from Britain.
 Dr and Mrs Fozdar also visited Malaya occasionally to help there with the teaching of the Faith.
 Their second son Dr John Fozdar worked as a surgeon at the Singapore General Hospital for three years and left Singapore in 1954 to pioneer for the Faith in Brunei.
 Through the effort of all these dedicated early believers both foreign and local, the numbers of Bahá’ís began to swell in Singapore and especially in Malaya.

-During the years 1957 to 1964, the mushrooming Bahá’í communities in the countries and territories of South East Asia, comprising Thailand, Vietnam, Laos, Cambodia, Indonesia, Malaya, Sarawak, Philippines, Portuguese Timor, Mentawei, Brunei, Andaman, Nicobar and Cocos Island, were administered by the Regional Spiritual Assembly (“rsa) of South East Asia which was elected in 1957.
+During the years 1957 to 1964, the mushrooming Bahá’í communities in the countries and territories of South East Asia, comprising Thailand, Vietnam, Laos, Cambodia, Indonesia, Malaya, Sarawak, Philippines, Portuguese Timor, Mentawei, Brunei, Andaman, Nicobar and Cocos Island, were administered by the Regional Spiritual Assembly (rsa) of South East Asia which was elected in 1957.
 In September of the following year this rsa of South East Asia was given the privilege to host one of the five Inter-continental Bahá’í Conferences held under the aegis of the World Centre of the Bahá’í Faith.
 The honour of the venue for this conference fell to Singapore.
 The other four Inter-continental conferences also held that same year were in Kampala, Uganda in January; Sydney, Australia in March; Wilmette, Illinois, USA in May; Frankfurt, Germany in July.

-The fifth Bahá’í Inter-continental Conference held in Victoria Memorial Hall (27-29 September 1958) was graced by the presence of the Hand of the Cause of God8, Mr Leroy Ioas, the Representative of the Guardian of the Bahá’í Faith, His Emminence the late Shoghi Effendi Rabbani, and eight other Hands of the Cause of God, besides members of various National and Regional Assemblies.
+The fifth Bahá’í Inter-continental Conference held in Victoria Memorial Hall (27–29 September 1958) was graced by the presence of the Hand of the Cause of God, Mr Leroy Ioas, the Representative of the Guardian of the Bahá’í Faith, His Eminence the late Shoghi Effendi Rabbání, and eight other Hands of the Cause of God, besides members of various National and Regional Assemblies.

 [Photograph]

-Photo shows the Hand of the Cause of God Mr Ioas seated on the left while Mrs Shirin Fozdar, Chairperson of the rsa of South East Asia delivers her opening address welcoming all the participants to this historic first international Bahá’í Conference to be held in South East Asia, the Conference Secretary Mr Jam shed Fozdar and Dr M Salm anpur who translated the proceedings in Persian and French.
+Hand of the Cause of God Mr Ioas, seated on the left; while Mrs Shirin Fozdar, Chairperson of the rsa of South East Asia, delivers her opening address welcoming all the participants to this historic first international Bahá’í Conference to be held in South East Asia; the Conference Secretary Mr Jam shed Fozdar and Dr M Salm anpur (to the right) who translated the proceedings in Persian and French.

 The many Bahá’ís from Singapore and Malaysia experienced for the first time what an “international” Bahá’í conference was like.
 They had the rare opportunity to meet in one place many Hands of the Cause as well as well-known teachers and believers of the Faith, who had journeyed from many regions to come to attend this historic conference.
 The Singapore community became so enthused after the conference that a number of them left the country to go as pioneers for the Faith to other lands.